wwitzel3/ircholla/README.md

 notice or message to a channel.
 It supports very few features and does not handle failure cases well.

-Currently you can cannot to a single server, join a single channel, and send a single message.
+Currently you can only connect to a single server, join a single channel, and send a single message.
+Each new message requires a completely new connection.

 ## Features